The Wounded Healer Journey: Shadow To Light

 Building Connection With Your Magical Child

 With any type of Inner Child work, the initial connection with the inner child must be built on trust.
 Especially in those who have suffered a lot of trauma, building strong inner child connections can take patience and time.
-If the healer or therapist rushes the process or doesn’t know what they are doing, this can cause further issues by pushing the inner child into more hiding.

 So when trying to heal your Magical Child make sure you understand you are dealing with your inner child’s view of their world, their story.
-Make sure you get the right help and support from someone who can help hold your inner child in a safe space.

 Heal Your Inner Child - Empower Your Inner Child Workshop